Shrimp Boil Recipe and Ingredients

 Use a large lidded pot with a strainer basket.
 Fill the 10-gallon pot with four gallons of water.
 The pot will be a little less than half way filled.
 No place the pot on your burner.
 Turn on the burner and bring your water to a boil.

 If you have never used a pot on a propane burner before, we watch this video about how to connect a burner to a propane tank and light it.Click Here to Purchase Old Bay Seasoning

 Cooking the Red Potatoes

 First, place the red potatoes into your pot of boiling water.
 Then, boil the potatoes until a fork can penetrate the potatoes, but they are still firm.
 Next, once the water is boiling, it will take about 20 minutes for the potatoes to finish cooking.
 Another way to tell the potatoes are close to being done is that you will smell the aroma of the potatoes.
-Add sausage to the potatoes while they are boiling; this will enhance the flavor of the potatoes.
+Adding some sausage to the potatoes while they are boiling will enhance the flavor of the potatoes.

-It is ok to add the potatoes to your pot while the water is coming to a boil.
-Also, filling your pot with warm water will reduce the time you have to wait before the water comes to a boil.
+Also, it is ok to add the potatoes to your pot while the water is coming to a boil.
+Filling your pot with warm water, before you put it on the burner, will reduce the time you have to wait before the water comes to a boil.

 After removing the cooked potatoes from the water, place them into a pan.
 Then dust the potatoes again with Old Bay Seasoning to ensure they are thoroughly seasoned.
 Wrap the pan with aluminum foil to keep the potatoes warm.